Bhart97/CDE-project/module/part b/README.md

 ## Working on the Cloud

 In this module, students will be working within the OCP private cloud network on ```Amazon Web Services``` and provision resources required for a web hosting service.
-A secured connection will be required to access the resources on the private network via the provided VPN.
+Because this is a private network, students will require a secured connection <TODO>.

-Outlined below are learning paths: the ```basic track``` and ```intermediate track```.
+In this module, there are two required learning paths available: the ```basic track``` and ```intermediate track```.
 The basic track serves as an introductory material for beginners and as warm-up for those familiar with cloud concepts.
 The intermediate track is a better representation of what is expected from entry-level cloud practitioners and will introduce new concepts and challenges.
-If you plan on skipping ahead to the intermediate track, please review the basic track which covers some administrative details and required set ups.

 ## Working on the Cloud: Console (Basic)